LLC Landlord: Everything You Need to Know

 The fees to create an LLC vary by state, typically between $50 and $200 for the filing fee plus the cost of associated requirements such as publication of intent in the local newspaper.
 While you can hire an attorney or service to complete your LLC paperwork, you can also submit these forms independently.
 The average total cost is typically between $400 and $800.

 If you need help with establishing an LLC for a rental property you own, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.